 - Keep inside noises in and out of your neighbor’s ears

 For most of you reading this, the goal is to keep the noise level inside the room as low or lower than the natural noise floor of your recording equipment.

 You’ll use it to isolate sounds from your equipment, like the whirring of a computer fan and the sound of your air conditioner.
 It’s used for business and residential acoustics.
 It’s everywhere, you just never see it because it’s hidden in the build.

-Pretty much every noise we hear in the environment has the potential to ruin the best solo you’ve ever played on guitar or the best take you’ve recorded of your future top 10 pop song.
-Even the weather has to be taken into consideration!
+Pretty much every noise we hear in the environment has the capability of ruining the best solo you’ve ever played on guitar or the best vocal take you’ve recorded of your future top 10 pop song.

 Let’s start looking at how to reduce outside noises to negligible amounts.